Affordance-Guided Diffusion Prior for 3D Hand Reconstruction: Introduction

 \section{Introduction}

-Reconstructing 3D hand pose from a single RGB image is crucial for applications in virtual/augmented reality and robotic dexterous manipulation.
-In everyday life, hand-object interactions (HOI) are ubiquitous, yet they often involve severe occlusions that make accurate hand pose estimation particularly challenging.
-Despite these difficulties, humans can still infer plausible hand poses by exploiting \emph{contextual knowledge} beyond the hand itself, such as cues from objects, environments, and the person's intent.
-In particular, the geometry and function of interacting objects can provide strong cues for determining plausible hand configurations during interaction.
+Hand-object interactions (HOI) are ubiquitous in daily life, where human actions are inseparable from the surrounding context, including objects, environments, and the person's intent.
+Among them, reconstructing 3D hands (\eg, estimating pose and shape parameters of the MANO model~\cite{Romero:tog17:mano}) from a single RGB image has become a crucial task, enabling applications in virtual/augmented reality and robotic dexterous manipulation.
+However, this task remains highly challenging due to severe occlusions and inherent 3D ambiguities commonly present in real-life interactions.
+Despite these difficulties, humans can still infer plausible hand poses by exploiting \emph{contextual knowledge} beyond the hand itself.
+In particular, the shape and function of interacting objects can provide strong cues for reasoning about feasible hand configurations during interaction.

-Most previous works on 3D hand reconstruction~\cite{pavlakos:cvpr24:HaMeR,potamias:cvpr25:wilor,fan:eccv24:benchmarks} have paid little attention to such contextual knowledge.
-Only a few studies have explored contextual signals in the following forms: (a) temporal contact states (\eg, pre-grasp, in-grasp, post-grasp)~\cite{zhang:iccv25:intuitivephys}, (b) short interaction captions (\eg, ``a hand holding a spoon'')~\cite{Ye:cvpr24:G-HOP}, (c) action labels (\eg, ``screw'', ``open'') ~\cite{ohkawa:cvpr23:assemblyhands,liu:cvpr22:hoi4d}, (d) intention labels (\eg, intend to ``use'' or ``receive'' an object)~\cite{yang:cvpr22:oakink}, etc. These semantic cues are used as conditional input in training~\cite{zhang:iccv25:intuitivephys,wang:cvpr25:promptHMR,Ye:cvpr24:G-HOP,yang:cvpr22:oakink}, auxiliary learning target~\cite{zhang:iccv25:intuitivephys}, or test set design for evaluation~\cite{liu:cvpr22:hoi4d,ohkawa:cvpr23:assemblyhands,cho:eccv24dense}.
-However, such contextual signals remain coarse and fail to capture the rich details needed to resolve ambiguities in 3D hand reconstruction.
+Most previous works on 3D hand reconstruction~\cite{pavlakos:cvpr24:HaMeR,potamias:cvpr25:wilor,fan:eccv24:benchmarks,park:cvpr22:handoccnet} have paid little attention to leveraging such contextual knowledge.
+Only a few studies have explored contextual signals in the following forms: (a) temporal contact states (\eg, pre-grasp, in-grasp, post-grasp)~\cite{zhang:iccv25:intuitivephys}, (b) short interaction captions (\eg, ``a hand holding a spoon'')~\cite{Ye:cvpr24:G-HOP}, (c) action labels (\eg, ``screw'', ``open'')~\cite{ohkawa:cvpr23:assemblyhands,liu:cvpr22:hoi4d}, (d) intention labels (\eg, intend to ``use'' or ``receive'' an object)~\cite{taheri:eccv20:grab,yang:cvpr22:oakink}, etc. These semantic labels have been used as conditional input in 3D modeling~\cite{wang:cvpr25:promptHMR,Ye:cvpr24:G-HOP,yang:cvpr22:oakink}, for additional semantic classification~\cite{prakash:eccv24:everydayego,wen:cvpr23:htt,zhang:iccv25:intuitivephys}, or to create specific evaluation categories~\cite{liu:cvpr22:hoi4d,ohkawa:cvpr23:assemblyhands,cho:eccv24dense}.
+However, these existing labels remain coarse and fail to capture the rich details of HOI needed to resolve ambiguities.